aaronjamesyoung/ajy-digitalgarden/src/site/notes/🗺️ Fastpacking.md

 ---

+Fastpacking is essentially overnight backpacking, but running.
+So I carry a lightweight pack with overnight gear, food, and water, and generally run the flats / downs, and hike the uphills.
 Here are various notes, articles, and resources I use when planning fastpacking trips or gear.

 ## ⛰ Trip Reports